nzdavidv/pages/pages/ESXi-part3.md

 <kbd><img src= "https://raw.githubusercontent.com/nzdavidv/pages/refs/heads/main/images/esxi25.png" alt="esxi25" width="600px"></kbd>

-### Add the new networks to GNS3
+### Add the new networks to GNS3 VM

-Management network first then GNS-ACCT.
+In VMWare edit the GNS3 VM, Add network adapter for the new Management network first then Add network adapter GNS-ACCT.

+Remember to make them E1000 adapter types.

-Start the VM and then time to switch to using Windows to configure GNS3
+Now start the VM and it's time to switch to using Windows to configure GNS3.

 The admin interface came up 192.68.30.139 which is good.

+### Configure GNS3
 In Windows GNS3 desktop (when I can connected to the correct WiFi network) I dragged the router on the Workspace, and then two clouds.

 I named the first one admin-net and the second acct-net.

 I added a link from admin-net (eth0) to the router fa0/0.